xfire/growl/README.markdown

   trigger deploy process. this does nothing per default, but you can add actions using hooks. (see `_hooks/deploy_rsync.py`)

+* `--autoreload` or `-r`

+  relaunch growl each time a modification occurs on the content files.
+  (*Please note*: you will be unable to use Growl's built-in webserver when you use --autoreload.
+To see your changes in the browser, simply navigate to your `_deploy` directory and open up a new terminal instance and use Python's built-in webserver in conjunction with Growl.)

+	> growl.py -r my.site

+  then, in a new terminal window:

+    > cd my.site/_deploy/

+    > python -m SimpleHTTPServer

+  and point your browser to 0.0.0.0:8000.

 input data
 ----------